Is My Token An ERC20 Token?

 - balanceOf - get the account balance of account address

-- transferFrom - define where the tokens are transfering from
+- transferFrom - define where the tokens are transferring from

 - approve - allow tokens to be withdrawn from sending address